 Recovery after your Cataract Surgery

 Plan your cataract surgery in advance with MediBuddy’s eCashless feature and avail provisional pre-authorization for cashless hospitalization at a network hospital, right from the comfort of your home!
-Learn more.
 And, if you happen to have your procedure at a non-network hospital, you can raise a reimbursement claim and track its status in real-time with MediBuddy.
-You can also search for hospitals within your insurer’s network and filter them by location, specialties, amenities, room types, etc., and pick one that best matches your needs.
-Learn more.
+You can also search for hospitals within your insurer’s network and filter them by location, specialities, amenities, room types, etc., and pick one that best matches your needs. .